jspecify/jspecify/docs/docs/using.md

 ### If your code has no nullness annotations

-If your code doesn’t use nullness annotations yet, there’s no time like the present!
+If your code doesn't use nullness annotations yet, there's no time like the present!
 We have a high-level [strategy](applying) we recommend.

 ### If your code already uses JSR-305 annotations